 -

-Through this coastline’s unique geology, visitors can understand the profound environmental changes that occur across millions of years of time.
-The fossils of strange and terrifying extinct creatures that tumble from its cliffs have the potential to change the way we see the world.
-And out of its rock falls, landslides and storm-battered beaches we gain insights into the creation of the coastline itself.
+Through this coastline’s unique geology, visitors can comprehend the significant environmental changes that have occurred over millions of years.
+The fossils of strange and fearsome extinct creatures that emerge from its cliffs have the potential to alter our perception of the world.
+From its rockfalls, landslides, and storm-battered beaches, we gain insights into the creation of the coastline itself.

 The landscape of the Jurassic Coast is a feast for the senses.
-Its stories stimulate mind, body and soul.
-It captures our imagination and invites us to find a sense of belonging, to return again and again to experience all it has to offer.
+Its stories engage the mind, body, and soul.
+It captures the imagination and invites a sense of belonging, encouraging visitors to return repeatedly to experience all it has to offer. -

 - Private transportation